jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 ## using_vectors

-The vector data type is provided to easily model and synthesize single instruction multiple data (SIMD) type operations.
+The vector data type is provided to model and synthesize single instruction multiple data (SIMD) type operations easily.
 Many operators are overloaded to provide SIMD behavior for vector types.
-The AMD Vitis™ HLS library provides the reference implementation for the ```hls::vector<T, N>``` type which represent a single-instruction multiple-data (SIMD) vector, as defined below.
+The AMD Vitis™ HLS library provides the reference implementation for the ```hls::vector<T, N>``` type which represents a single-instruction multiple-data (SIMD) vector, as defined below.

-* ```T```: The type of elements that the vector holds, can be a user-defined type which must provide common arithmetic operations.
+* ```T```: The type of elements that the vector holds, can be a user-defined type that must provide common arithmetic operations.

 * ```N```: The number of elements that the vector holds, must be a positive integer.

 * The best performance is achieved when both the bit-width of ```T``` and ```N``` are integer powers of 2.

 Vitis HLS provides a template type ```hls::vector``` that can be used to define SIMD operands.
-All the operation performed using this type are mapped to hardware during synthesis that will execute these operations in parallel.
-These operations can be carried out in a loop which can be pipelined with II=1.
+All the operations performed using this type are mapped to hardware during synthesis that will execute these operations in parallel.
+These operations can be carried out in a loop pipelined with II=1.

 **Vector Data Type Usage**

-The vector data type is provided to easily model and synthesize SIMD-type vector operations.
+The vector data type is provided to model and synthesize SIMD-type vector operations easily.
 AMD Vitis™ HLS vector data type can be defined as follows, where ```T``` is a primitive or user-defined type with most of the arithmetic operations defined on it. ```N``` is an integer greater than zero.
 Once a vector type variable is declared it can be used like any other primitive type variable to perform arithmetic and logic operations.

 **Memory Layout**

-For any vector type defined as ```hls::vector<T,N>```, the storage is guaranteed to be contiguous of size ```sizeof(T)*N``` and aligned to the greatest power of 2 such that the allocated size is at least ```sizeof(T)*N```.
+For any vector type defined as ```hls::vector<T, N>```, the storage is guaranteed to be contiguous of size ```sizeof(T)*N``` and aligned to the greatest power of 2 such that the allocated size is at least ```sizeof(T)*N```.
 In particular, when N is a power of 2 and ```sizeof(T)``` is a power of 2, ```vector<T, N>``` is aligned to its total size.
 This matches vector implementation on most architectures.

 **Requirements and Dependencies**

-Vitis HLS vector types requires support for C++ 14 or later.
+Vitis HLS vector types require support for C++ 14 or later.
 It has the following dependencies on the standard headers:

 * ```<array>```: ```std::array<T,N>```